Educating Mind, Body and Spirit

 A nutritious breakfast is provided everyday to all students free of cost.
 Lunch is also free of cost to all students.
 Our students are spoiled for choice from our salad bar and the fresh fruits and vegetables offered through our Fresh Fruits and Vegetables Program (FFVP) emphasizing the edenic/plant-based diet DOZJA affords to our students.

 Education that does not include a spiritual component is not proper education.
-At DOZJA students are taught to develop a love for service and the secret to true happiness, which is to make others happy.
+At DOZJA students are taught to develop a love for service; the secret to true happiness.
 The school week begins with chapel (Mondays) and the school day begins with bible.
 Twice per year students participate in week of prayer.
 Education Day and our Christmas Program are some of the spiritual high points of the school year.
 Students also participate in regular bible study and Christian values are reinforced in everything that we do.
 A visit to our campus will reveal that there is something uniquely different about our staff and students.
 The key ingredient to success that we have had is keeping Jesus at the center.

 Just like the Israelites, our student body is divided in bands or houses.
 Dan, Ephraim, Reuben and Judah.
 Green, blue, red and yellow respectfully.
 These bands serve to consolidate all aspects of the holistic education we offer and our students are encouraged to excel in academics, sports and service through healthy competition and collaboration.
 Student leaders for each house are also elected to serve the student body.
 At DOZJA we aim to foster all round growth and create leaders who will take their rightful place in society when they have left the halls of DOZJA.